Slemmestad: Geography

 Slemmestad forms part of the Oslo Geological Region (Oslofeltet).
-This is an ancient, sunken part of the crust reaching in the south at sea level and extending north to Brumunddal in the Ringsaker municipality of Hedmark County.
+This is an ancient, sunken part of the crust reaching in the south at sea level and extending north to Brumunddal in Ringsaker Municipality in Innlandet County.
 By subsidence, the Oslo field had preserved a comprehensive sequence of shale, limestone, siltstone and sandstone of the Cambrian period.

 Slemmestad Cement Museum

 Slemmestad Cement Museum (Slemmestad Cementmuseum) is located in the cement factory's former bag factory in Slemmestad.
 The museum was opened in 1991.
 It features photographs, artifacts, records and other documentation that shows 100 years of development of cement production and the great importance of the factory was Slemmestad and the people who lived there.

 Media

 The newspaper Røyken og Hurums Avis was published in Slemmestad from 1976 to 2003.

 Slemmestad Church

 Slemmestad Church (Slemmestad kirke) is a wooden structure and has 200 seats.
 It was dedicated on 25 August 1935.
 The architect for the church was Ivar Næss (1878–1936).
 The building was expanded eastward in 1960 with vestry and secondary rooms, and this extension was extended eastwards in 1978.
 Slemmestad chapel and cemetery are in the southern part of the village, around half kilometer from Slemmestad Church.
 The cemetery was inaugurated in autumn 1923.